Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/7_chapter-4.md

 **Another Example:**

-It is useful for trading animation to another sprite.
+Dat format is useful for trading animation to another sprite.
 Some animations can take a lot of time to setup.

 ```
 animation{